 To the best of our knowledge, John spent the entire duration of his overseas service in England, working in various Canadian Forestry Corps depots.
 He was discharged from service on 12 July 1919 at the No 2 Canadian Discharge Depot in London, giving his intended future address as 39 Lyndhurst Road, Hove, Sussex.

 On 24 September 1921, at Stapleton near Bristol, John married Kathleen Francis Isobel Wilkins – we currently do not know if there were any children to this marriage.
-By the 1939 Register he was living at 152 Flat 3 Cromwell Road, North Kensington with his wife – he was a temporary clerk at the Inland Revenue.
+In 1925 they were living at 100 The Vale, Golders Green, Hendon and by the 1939 Register they were living at 152 Flat 3 Cromwell Road, North Kensington – John was a temporary clerk at the Inland Revenue.

 John likely died in 1972 in Westminster.